Protected environments

 • Developers: Allows access to all of the project’s users with the Maintainer and Developer role.

-• Users must have at least the Developer role to appear in the Allowed to deploy list.
+• You can also select specific users.
+The users must have at least the Developer role to appear in the Allowed to deploy list.

 7. In the Approvers list, select the role, users, or groups you want to give deploy access to.
 Keep in mind that: